 Buddy was one of the first apps I checked out, and I was immediately impressed.
 It was easy to navigate, and the sunset color scheme made the act of making a budget (almost) relaxing.
 You could select a number of emojis to represent each category of your budget, and there are a ton to choose from.
 Already have a budget in Excel?
 You can upload it to the app.
 Once you’ve created your budget, the home page tells you how much money you have left that month and what you’ve spent today.

 One of the best things about Buddy is its emphasis on shareability, which is a big part of its premium feature.
 You can invite your friends or family to view your budget and create their own.
-Not only does it create accountability for you to stick to your budget, but it gets you talking about money (which is super important!).
+Not only does it create accountability for you to stick to your budget, but it gets you talking about money.
 The premium feature also allows you to create multiple budgets and export your budget into an Excel spreadsheet.

 One of the major drawbacks is that you can’t connect your bank account or credit cards to this app.
 Though you can input recurring expenses, you’ll have to remember to manually record everything else you spend.